copdips/copdips.github.io/_posts/2019/2019-04-01-creating-custom-python-request-auth-class.md

 ## With the class MyAuth

-We just need pass it to the param auth:
+We just need pass it to the param `auth`:

 ```python
 import requests